Industry News

 A centralised approval method

-A solution suited to marketing content
+A solution tailored to marketing content

 Online proofing can be used for many formats: PDFs, videos, visuals, presentations, web pages or social media content.
 It is particularly useful for video approval, which often involves several stakeholders, several updates and several versions before reaching a final version.